 Teacher-assigned Detention: Upon 24 hour notice, teachers may assign students to detention in their classrooms before or after school.
 Students who fail to report will be referred to the administration for disciplinary action.
 The time and location of teacher-assigned detention may be determined by the teacher.
+Students who fail to serve teacher detention will be referred for administrative detention.

 Administrative-assigned Detention: Upon 24 hour notice, administrators may assign students to detention in a designated classroom.
-Students who are assigned detention for being tardy to class will serve administrative detention.
-Administrative detention will be held daily 7:30 AM until 7:55 AM, lunch detention and 3:05 PM until 3:30 PM in B 6.
+Administrative detention will be held daily 7:30 AM until 7:55 AM, lunch detention, and 3:05 PM until 3:30 PM in B-6.
 Students who fail to report will be assigned to In-School Suspension.